MonetDB/pymonetdb/doc/batchsize.rst

 ---------

-The batching behavior of pymonetdb is mostly governed by `replysize` and `maxprefetch` but the Python DBAPI also specifies `arraysize`.
+The batching behavior of pymonetdb is mostly governed by `replysize` and `maxprefetch` but the Python DBAPI also specifies the setting `arraysize`_.
 The relationship between these three is as follows:

 1. The `replysize` and `maxprefetch` settings are specific to pymonetdb, `arraysize` comes from the Python DBAPI.

 2. The DBAPI only uses `arraysize` as the default value for `fetchmany()`, and says that it *may* influence the efficiency of `fetchall()`.
-It does not use `arraysize` anywhere else.
+It does not mention `arraysize` anywhere else.

 3. In pymonetdb, the batching behavior is only influenced by `arraysize` if